This is the updated blog post for ReconPi v2.0!

 Grab a cup of coffee, this will take a few minutes.

-All tools are now configured and ready to go
+All tools are now configured and ready to go, you can log back in to run your first scan!

 Run the script:

-The script will run all the scans and you can just sit back and relax (again :D).
+The script will run all the scans and you can just sit back and relax.

-This is the initial setup and usage for the ReconPi.
-Please feel free to send in Pull Requests to contribute on https://github.com/x1mdev/ReconPi
+This is the initial setup and can be used as a starting point for your security assessment.
+Please feel free to send in PR’s to contribute: https://github.com/x1mdev/ReconPi